valancej/anchore-troubleshooting-guide/README.md

 If you run into issues with images failing analysis a good place to start inspecting is the analyzer logs (`/var/log/anchore/anchore-worker.log`)

-The analyzer is the only component that can set an image state to 'analysis_failed`, so you should be able to see a record of what happened.
+The analyzer is the only component that can set an image state to 'analysis_failed', so you should be able to see a record of what happened.

 ### Registry